 Are you looking to join an award-winning organization with a culture built on innovation and public service?
 Are you looking for a position that offers a hybrid work schedule with work from home options?

-The North Central Texas Council of Governments is seeking an entry- or mid-level Transportation Planner to support the Sustainable Development program, specifically related to Bicycle and Pedestrian Coordination.
-This position offers an exciting opportunity for candidates to participate in a wide range of activities with stakeholders in the Dallas-Fort Worth metropolitan area related to bicycle/pedestrian planning and studies, multi-modal corridor studies, safety education and outreach, development of a regional pedestrian safety action plan, coordinating quarterly meetings with the regional Bicycle and Pedestrian Advisory Committee (BPAC), coordinating stakeholder meetings and preparing meeting summaries, data collection including the bicycle and pedestrian count program, using ArcGIS and Publisher to create detailed maps for various planning projects, geodatabase file maintenance of regional trails and bikeways, and using ArcGIS for spatial analysis and spatial data editing.
+The Transportation Department of the North Central Texas Council of Governments is seeking an entry-level Transportation Planner to support the Sustainable Development program, specifically related to Bicycle and Pedestrian Coordination.
+This position offers an exciting opportunity for candidates to participate in a wide range of activities with stakeholders in the Dallas-Fort Worth metropolitan area related to bicycle/pedestrian planning and studies; multi-modal corridor studies; safety education and outreach; a regional pedestrian safety action plan, the regional Bicycle and Pedestrian Advisory Committee (BPAC) and stakeholder meetings; data collection, including the bicycle and pedestrian count program; detailed maps for various planning projects; geodatabase file maintenance of regional trails and bikeways; and spatial analysis and data editing.

-This posting is for the entry-level Transportation Planner I position.
-Applicants wishing to be considered for this position should apply online at https://jobs.silkroad.com/NCTCOG/Careers.
-To be considered for the mid-level Transportation Planner II position or any other NCTCOG position that may currently be open, applicants need to apply online separately for those postings.
+Applicants wishing to be considered for this position should apply online at https://www.nctcog.org/Careers.
+To be considered for any other NCTCOG position that may currently be open, applicants need to apply online separately for those postings.
 All submittals should include a cover letter summarizing work experience, as well as a current resume.

 NCTCOG is recognized as a military-friendly employer and values the knowledge, experience, and skills acquired during your military service career.
 All qualified veterans are invited to apply.